retlim/Fusion/README.md

 - The lazy file contains OOP (Object-Oriented Programming) code for autoloading on demand.
 - The ASAP file contains preloadable procedural code.

-These files are stored in a [custom cache directory](https://valvoid.com/registry/packages/1/fusion-php-package-manager/docs/package/schema/structure#cache) relative to the package root and can be used individually within your package or combined into a common autoloader for the root package.
+These files are stored in a [custom state directory](https://valvoid.com/registry/packages/1/fusion-php-package-manager/docs/package/schema/structure#state-directory-indicator) relative to the package root and can be used individually within your package or combined into a common autoloader for the root package.

 ### Flexible Package References